peer-base/peer-base/README.md

 ## Keys

-Keys are required to collaborate.
-They authenticate changes to the collaboration and encrypts them for transmission and storage.
+Keys can be used to collaborate.
+If provided, they authenticate changes to the collaboration and encrypts them for transmission and storage.
 You can either create new keys or parse them from a string.

 ### `await Keys.generate()`